influxdata/helm-charts/charts/kapacitor/README.md

 ## Introduction

-This chart bootstraps A Kapacitor deployment and service on a Kubernetes cluster using the Helm Package manager.
+This chart bootstraps a Kapacitor deployment and service on a [Kubernetes](http://kubernetes.io) cluster using the [Helm](https://helm.sh) package manager.

 ## Prerequisites